 What according to you makes a good wife?
 Or a good spouse?

 A good spouse, I believe, is one who is committed to the welfare of the other spouse and is willing to make sacrifices for that person.
-As I said earlier, there’s got to be mutual love and respect in the relationship.
-Otherwise bitterness will arise at some point or another.
+Compromise is just as important as respect and trust in a marriage.
+It is one of the key qualities of a good relationship.
+As I said earlier, there’s got to be mutual love and respect in relationships.
+Otherwise, bitterness will arise at some point or another.

 I think that although women have made great strides in terms of achievements and freedom, basically a good relationship stays the same at the core.
-However, we have certainly changed the way in which we express love or romance.
-I think both men and women, especially in urban settings, have become much more demonstrative through actions, romantic words, gift giving and taking time for ourselves as a couple.and that is all part of a healthy relationship.
+However, we have certainly changed how we express love or romance.
+I think both men and women, especially in urban settings, have become much more demonstrative through actions, romantic words, gift-giving and taking time for ourselves as a couple.
+And that is all part of a healthy relationship.